RustaceansKenya/driver-development-book/driver_book/src/uart_theory/draft_1.md

 **What does asynchronous mean in this case?**
 "Asynchronous" refers to the method by which data is transmitted and received between two independent devices without requiring a shared clock signal between the transmitting and receiving devices.
-Instead of using a clock to synchronize the rate at rate at which bits are exchanged, the two communicating devices agree on the data-packet format and the rate of transmitting the bits of that data-packet.
+Instead of using a clock to synchronize the rate at which bits are exchanged, the two communicating devices agree on the data-packet format and the rate of transmitting the bits of that data-packet.

 The rate at which the bits of the data-packet are transmitted is referred to as `baud rate` in this context.